AdguardTeam/AGLint/README.md

           }
       }
       ```
-      or you can change the severity of the `rule-3` rule to `error` and add an option to it:
+      or you can change the severity of the `rule-3` rule to `error` and add a configuration to it:
       ```json
       {
           "rules": {